florencialecha/madison-island-qa-automation-java-selenium/README.md

-# 🤖Final Test Java - Selenium Course from Abstracta | Test Automation for Online Clothing Store
+# 🚀 Java-Selenium Course Final Project - Abstracta | Test Automation for Online Clothing Store

 ⚠️ This repository contains information about the test automation for an online clothing store.